thilux/tvdb_client/README.rst

 Client Classes
 --------------

 - **ApiV1Client:** Provides access to TheTVDB V1 APIs which are based on HTTP Get requests with XML based responses.
-The API documentation from TheTVDB can be found `HERE <http://www.thetvdb.com/wiki/index.php/Programmers_API#Dynamic_Interfaces>`_.
+The API documentation from TheTVDB can be found at `API v1 description <http://www.thetvdb.com/wiki/index.php/Programmers_API#Dynamic_Interfaces>`_.
 - **ApiV2Client:** Provides access to TheTVDB V2 APIs which are all RESTfull JSON APIs.
-The API information is very well documented `HERE <https://api.thetvdb.com/swagger>`_.
+The API information is very well documented at `API v2 description <https://api.thetvdb.com/swagger>`_.

 V1 API Client
 `````````````